goracerunner/racerunner-web/README.md

 ## Project set up

-This project uses the [Google Firebase](https://firebase.google.com/) platform.
+This project uses the [Firebase](https://firebase.google.com/) platform.

 The root `package.json` file contains packages that are required by all project components.
 These should be installed using the command `yarn` in the root directory.
 The following project